<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 To ensure compliance of your software installation, it is helpful to use the GAMP 5 approach to choose and qualify the software installation used for the cleanroom environmental system.
 Good Automated Manufacturing Practice (GAMP) is a guidance tool used to achieve compliant computerized systems.
 The tool provides systematic validation in the life cycle model to produce quality pharmaceutical equipment.
 Most pharmaceutical suppliers use GAMP in drug distribution as part of the FDA regulations.

 The choice of data storage location is a technical question, which you can answer based on relevance.
 Cloud storage is offsite data storage where another person or entity is responsible for data security and management.
-On-premises data management means that all IT infrastructure is in-house, with an internal resource in charge.
+On-premises data management means all IT infrastructure is in-house, with an internal resource in charge.

-Each data management approach has its merits, demerits, and different software requirements.
+Each data management approach has its merits, demerits and different software requirements.
 In determining the choice between cloud and on-premises data management, the size of the facility and sensitivity of the data gathered matter.
 Such information is crucial and helps understand the user requirements specifications and the choice of data management software.

 SaaS (Cloud)